-Discrimination is the unequal treatment of members of various groups based on race, gender, social class, sexual orientation, physical ability, religion, and other categories.
-In the United States, the law makes it illegal to discriminate against someone on the basis of race, color, religion, national origin, or sex.
+the law makes it illegal to discriminate against someone on the basis of race, color, religion, national origin, or sex.
 The law also makes it illegal to retaliate against a person because the person complained about discrimination, filed a charge of discrimination, or participated in an employment discrimination investigation or lawsuit.
-The law also requires that employers reasonably accommodate applicants' and employees' sincerely held religious practices, unless doings so would impose an undue hardship on the operation of the employer's business.
-(Discrimination is an "action")
+The law also requires that employers reasonably accommodate applicants' and employees' sincerely held religious practices, unless doings so would impose an undue hardship on the operation of the employer's business."11

-Equitable development: the creation and maintenance of economically and socially diverse communities that are stable over the long term, through means that generate a minimum of
+Equitable development: "the creation and maintenance of economically and socially diverse communities that are stable over the long term, through means that generate a minimum of transition costs that fall unfairly on lower income residents"12 and historically disinvested communities.